| Title: | Frequency Distribution Tables, Histograms and Polygons |

 a |

-returns a list whith the slots:
+The function make.fdt_cat returns a list with the slots:

 Category |